StephenStaklinski/beam_sup/README.md

 # BEAM Visualization

-A Python package for visualizing and analyzing outputs from the BEAM phylogenetic tree analysis package.
+A Python package for visualizing and analyzing BEAM (Bayesian Evolutionary Analysis by Sampling Trees) output.

 ## Installation